 Each study session this month should be dedicated to writing, writing and more writing.

 There are plenty of essay topics available online, but you can also invent your own—all that matters is that you get better at writing clear, argumentative essays that will earn you a high score on the test.
 The only way to excel at writing is doing it over and over again.

 Listen up!
 Often the most difficult for language learners to master, good listening skills are essential for your success on TOEFL.

 This month, you will be all ears: your goal is to get comfortable understanding dialogues, lecture excerpts and academic talks in English.
 Not only that, but you also need to learn to summarize and draw conclusions from what you hear.

 Use these great resources to get the most out of your Listening practice.
-In addition, seek out other entertaining ways to get listening—watch movies with subtitles. watch cool video clips on FluentU and tune in to your favorite podcasts.

 The date of your TOEFL is approaching fast, so now you need to tackle the last thing on the list—speaking!

 There are several things you can do to ensure success with TOEFL Speaking, but since you have one full month dedicated to the task, you should make the most of your time.